Men in Black (film series): Men in Black: International (2019)

-In the spin-off film, rookie MIB recruit Molly Wright and Agent H from MIB's UK branch investigate the activities of the shape-shifting alien duo Twins who are seeking a dangerous artifact, only to discover that there is a more dangerous threat: a mole in the agency.
-Agent O from Men In Black 3 returns and Frank the Pug appears in the cameo after appearing in the first two films.
+In the film, rookie MIB recruit Molly Wright and Agent H from MIB's UK branch investigate the activities of the shape-shifting alien duo Twins who are seeking a dangerous artifact, only to discover that there is a more dangerous threat: a mole in the agency.
+Agent O from Men in Black 3 returns and Frank the Pug appears in a cameo after appearing in the first two films.
 The film was released on June 14, 2019.
-Unlike its predecessors Men in Black: International received mostly negative reviews and was a box office disappointment, grossing only $253 million worldwide, making it the lowest grossing film in the series.
+Unlike its predecessors, Men in Black: International received mostly negative reviews and was a box office disappointment, grossing only $253 million worldwide, making it the lowest grossing film in the series.